WildGums/Orc.SupportPackage/README.md

 - **ISupportPackageService** => the support package service
 - **ISupportPackageProvider** => add custom files / folders to the support package-

-# Creating a suppport package
+# Creating a support package

 By default the support package service gathers system info (using Orc.SystemInfo) and the %AppData% folder of the current user.
 To create a support package, use the following code: